HTTPArchive/almanac.httparchive.org/src/content/en/2022/capabilities.md

 ### Growth of Web Share API

-The Web Share API shrunk in usage from 9% in 2021 to 8.84% in 2022 on desktop.
-On mobile, usage shrunk from 8.58% in 2021 to 8.36% in 2022.
-As a result, this year, the Web Share API was the second most used API on both desktop and mobile, falling behind the Async Clipboard API (last year's second most used API).

 {{ figure_markup(
-  image="Web-Share-API-Usage.svg",
+  image="Web-Share-API-Usage.png",
-  caption="Usage of the Web Share API from 2021 to 2022 on desktop and mobile.", description="The Web Share API shrunk in usage from 9% in 2021 to 8.84% in 2022 on desktop.
+  caption="Usage of the Web Share API from 2021 to 2022 on desktop and mobile.", description="The Web Share API shrunk in usage from 9.00% in 2021 to 8.84% in 2022 on desktop.
 On mobile, usage shrunk from 8.58% in 2021 to 8.36% in 2022.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTZp0g2lyspAvJUN-xV4TtqC_9wrRMqyg_bEzHCd1Be3p0Yhy3o2k-SH7DGX5a-LfaodNUTl4Ai-NXg/pubchart?oid=934956615&format=interactive", sheets_gid="1887140434",
   sql_file="fugu.sql"
 ) }}

+The Web Share API shrunk in usage from 9.00% in 2021 to 8.84% in 2022 on desktop.
+On mobile, usage shrunk from 8.58% in 2021 to 8.36% in 2022.
+As a result, this year, the Web Share API was the second most used API on both desktop and mobile, falling behind the Async Clipboard API—last year's second most used API.

 On many sites, you can find the Web Share API in use.
 For example, social media platforms, documentation sites, and others use it as a great way to share content.
-Some examples where you can find the API in use include [web.dev](https://web.dev/) and [twitter.com](https://twitter.com/).
+Some examples where you can find the API in use include <a hreflang="en" href="https://web.dev/">web.dev</a> and [twitter.com](https://twitter.com/).

 {{ figure_markup(
-  image="Web-Share-API.gif",
+  gif="Web-Share-API.gif",
+  image="Web-Share-API.webp",
-  caption="Sharing a Twitter profile using the Web Share API.", description="Sharing a Twitter profile using the Web Share API.", ) }}
+  caption="Sharing a Twitter profile using the Web Share API.", description="Sharing a Twitter profile using the Web Share API.", width=640, height=360
+) }}

 ## Add to Home Screen

 The ability to add a web application to a device's home screen is a feature we didn't look at in last year's Capabilities report.
 To calculate how many sites have this functionality, pages were tested to see if they had a listener for the [`beforeinstallprompt`](https://developer.mozilla.org/en-US/docs/Web/API/Window/beforeinstallprompt_event) event.

-Note that the `beforeinstallprompt`event is a Chromium-only API and is currently [incubating within the WICG](https://wicg.github.io/manifest-incubations/index.html#installation-prompts).
+Note that the `beforeinstallprompt` event is a Chromium-only API and is currently <a hreflang="en" href="https://wicg.github.io/manifest-incubations/index.html#installation-prompts">incubating within the WICG</a>.

 The `beforeinstallprompt` event triggers right before a user is about to be prompted to "install" a web app.
 The usage of an event listener for the `beforeinstallprompt` event is not required for web apps to be added to a device's home screen, so it is safe to assume that the actual usage is much higher.
 However, this methodology will allow us to get an idea of how popular of a feature it is.

 The ability to add an application to the home screen is a crucial feature of PWAs.
-To use this feature, web applications must meet the [following criteria](https://web.dev/install-criteria/#criteria):
+To use this feature, web applications must meet the <a hreflang="en" href="https://web.dev/install-criteria/#criteria">following criteria</a>:

 - The web app must not already be installed.
 - The user must have spent at least 30 seconds viewing the page at any time.